thedmi/capsule/docs/docs/30_usage.md

 You can then use the timer service to register callbacks with a timeout through `StartSingleShot()`.
 When the timeout expires, the callback will be enqueued as just another invocation.
 Timers thus adheres to the thread-safety guarantees of the capsule.

 Pending timers can also be cancelled.
 Either cancel a single timer through its `TimerReference`, or cancel all timers through `ITimerService.CancelAll()`.

+For cases where only a single timer is needed, but that timer may be restarted multiple times, consider passing a `discriminator` to `StartSingleShot()`.
+The timer service will then ensure that at most one timer with the same discriminator exists, previous ones will be cancelled.

 ## Testing